Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 📺 Check Mesh : You can check it on the official page from this link

-Text Generation Model > Write the 3D model you want to generate at the Pronto and press the "Generate" button.
+Enter the 3D model you want to generate in Text Generation Model > Pronto and click the "Generate" button

 Once generated, four types of 3D models will be presented.
-If you have a 3D model you like, select "Select>Confirm."
+If you find a 3D model you like, select "Select > Confirm."

-This will create a 3D model with textures.
+This will generate a 3D model with texture.

-If it continues like this, I'll download it, but this time I'll try changing the texture.
+If there are no problems with this, you can download it, but this time we will try changing the texture.

-The screen is now made from aluminum, but the screen will be filled with HTML using Threejs, so this is OK.
+The screen is now aluminum, but we'll be adding HTML to the screen using Threejs, so this is OK.

-Click the download button to download in format: obj.
+Click the download button and download it in format: obj.

 If you change the file name, you will need to modify some of the obj and mtl files.

-This completes the creation of the 3D model.
+This completes the generation of the 3D model

 PART 1: Constant definition